 In the spring of 2020, Doane reported from the epicenter of the COVID-19 crisis and early on contracted COVID-19.
 He reported from his home quarantine about his diagnosis and symptoms in an effort to reduce stigma, inform viewers, and chronicle his experience with and recovery from the virus.

-When he was based in New York, Doane traveled extensively across the United States and, for a time, focused on a series titled "The Other America" which chronicled the downturn of the U.S. economy ahead of the "Great Recession."
-His reports showed people lining up before dawn for free medical clinics and took viewers inside a restaurant at the moment it had to lay off its employees.
+Initially based in New York City for CBS News, Doane traveled extensively across the United States focusing, for a while, on a series for the "CBS Evening News" titled "The Other America," which chronicled the downturn of the U.S. economy ahead of the Great Recession.
+His reports gave heartbreaking glimpses of a struggling America, be it people lining up before dawn at free medical clinics or the employees of an Elkhart, Indiana, restaurant at the moment their boss announced he was going to have to lay off employees.

 Before joining CBS News, Doane was the New Delhi, India-based correspondent for CNN International.
-Doane started his on-camera career at "Channel One News" the in-school television news broadcast which at the time was watched by nearly eight million students each morning.
+Doane started his on-camera career in Los Angeles at Channel One News, which was beamed to nearly eight million students in schools across the United States.